New York Dolls

 THE FIRST TIME I ever laid eyes on the New York Dolls was New Year's Eve, 1972, at the old Mercer Arts Center, and, quite ...

-Interview by Barney Hoskyns, NME, June 1982
+Interview by Barney Hoskyns, New Musical Express, 22 May 1982

 The New York Dolls: A retrospective

-Retrospective by Miles, History of Rock, The, 1983
+Retrospective by Miles, The History of Rock, 1983

 ALTHOUGH THEY WERE one of the most influential bands of the early Seventies, the New York Dolls remain one of the least known.
 The ...